trufnetwork/sdk-go/docs/api-reference.md

 **Time Range Queries:**
 - Use specific time ranges instead of open-ended queries when possible
-- Leverage `FrozenAt` for consistent historical data
+- Note: `FrozenAt` parameter bypasses cache - use for consistent historical data when cache freshness is not suitable
 - Consider pagination for large datasets

 **Index Operations:**
-- Cache index calculations for frequently accessed base dates
+- Note: `BaseDate` parameter bypasses cache - use when precise index calculations are required
-- Use `BaseDate` parameter to maintain consistent index baselines
+- For frequently accessed base dates, consider working with node operators to ensure proper caching
-- Monitor index change calculations for performance insights
+- Monitor cache metadata to understand data freshness for your use case

 ### Best Practices